-FIG. 2.
-Calibration of the arrival time distributions at the channeltron.
-The center of the arrival time distributions is plotted as a function of the MOT position in the x (blue squares), y (green diamonds), and z directions (red circles); in each case, the MOT was centered at 0 in the other two directions.
-The error bars (corresponding to the standard deviations) of Gaussian fits to the MOT images and the arrival time distributions) are smaller than the size of the data symbols.
-The dashed lines are linear fits to the experimental data within the range (-0.4, 0.4) mm.
-The red circles with black borders correspond to a variation in the z position for a fixed $x = 460 \pm 5 \,\mu$ m where the arrival times were corrected using the x-axis calibration.
+FIG. 2: Calibration of the arrival time distributions at the channel tron.
+The center of the arrival time distributions is plotted as a function of the MOT position in the x- (blue squares), y- (green diamonds) and z-directions (red circles); in each case, the MOT was centred at 0 in the other two directions.
+The error bars are smaller than the size of the data symbols.
+The dashed lines are linear fits to the experimental data within the range (-0.4,0.4) mm.
+The red circles with black borders correspond to a variation in the z-position for a fixed $x = 460 \pm 5 \,\mu$ m where the arrival times were corrected using the x- axis calibration.
 Their agreement with the x = 0 data demonstrates that the arrival times are linearly dependent on the x and z positions without cross terms.